kwindapp/start-jump/README.md

 Battery – For powering the system.

 How It Works:
-IMU Data for Jump Recording: CODE WITH SMART AI ......PARAMETERS FINE TUNING !!!
+IMU Data for Jump Recording: CODE WITH SMART AI ......PARAMETERS MENU FINE TUNING  😉 !!!

 The IMU detects changes in acceleration and orientation when the kiteboard is in motion.